peschue/ai4eu-sudoku/README.md

 # Running Sudoku using Acumos

-## Onboarding

 First we onboarding three components to Acumos (Gui, Evaluator, ASP Solver).

-These components are all built from this repository and first need to be uploaded to a docker registry (see also below).
+These components are all built from this repository and first need to be uploaded to a docker registry.

+## Pushing Images to a Container Registry

 To build the docker images and upload them to the registry, the workflow is as follows.